Student Conduct

 The University Housing Student Conduct process consists of five steps.

-- Notice of a possible violation should be reported to a Residence Life Staff Member (e.g. Community Director, RA, DM) or University Police.
-The Community Director or another University Housing professional staff member will serve as the Hearing Officer.
+- Notice of a possible violation should be reported to a Residence Life Staff Member (e.g., Community Director, RA, DM) or University Police.
+The Community Director or another University Housing professional staff member will serve as the Student Conduct Administrator.
 Notice of a possible violation can be submitted in writing by anyone in the University community.

-- After reviewing the notice of a possible violation, the Hearing Officer will request in writing an initial conference with the student or students involved.
-The notice must contain: The request for a conference by a specified deadline and the alleged conduct of the student or guest; i.e., charges.
+- After reviewing the notice of a possible violation, the Student Conduct Administrator will request, in writing, a meeting with the student or students involved.
+The notice must contain: The request for a meeting by a specified deadline and the alleged conduct of the student or guest, i.e., charges.
 The purpose of the meeting is to make the student aware of charges and discuss their involvement in order to determine whether further action is warranted.

-- The Hearing Officer manages the initial conference.
-Should the Hearing Officer be one of the parties involved in the matter at issue, another Hearing Officer will be appointed by the Director of University Housing to manage the initial conference.
-If the student does not attend the initial meeting/hearing, the case is decided based on the information the Hearing Officer has at the time.
-At the conference, the Hearing Officer will:
+- The Student Conduct Administrator manages the initial meeting.
+Should the Student Conduct Administrator be one of the parties involved in the matter at issue, another Student Conduct Administrator will be appointed by the Associate Director of Residence Life to manage the meeting.
+If the student does not attend the initial meeting, the case is decided based on the information the Student Conduct Administrator has at the time.
+At the meeting, the Student Conduct Administrator will:

 - Explain the charges and request information from the student